aarashfeizi/aarashfeizi.github.io/_pages/about.md

 My research interests are multi-modal (image/language/graph) representation learning and self-supervision in general.

+I recently started as a Student Researcher at [Google Research](https://research.google), where I'm working on projects involving text-to-image models and data attribution.

-I am currently a visiting researcher at [ServiceNow](https://www.servicenow.com/research/) designing novel multimodal large language models (MLLMs) and further exploring how open- and closed-source MLLMs to see how reliable they are as judges.
+Previously, I was a visiting researcher at [ServiceNow Research](https://www.servicenow.com/research/), where I designed novel multimodal large language models (MLLMs) and explored how open- and closed-source MLLMs perform as reliable judges.
+Before that, I interned at [Recursion](https://www.recursion.com/), working on multimodal learning for biological data.

 Furthermore, I am also interested in how self-supervised methods can enhance their robustness in uni- or multi-modal learning, enabling them to perform effectively across a broader spectrum of applications and real-world datasets.